johncf/editor-design/README.md

 The data structure used to represent and manage text is the very core of an editor.
 The following design was heavily influenced by [the CRDT model][].

-The text data, along with the history of changes will be captured by the following four entities:
+The buffer contents, along with the history of changes, will be captured by the following entities:

-- _A versioned Text Wall,_ which is an ever-growing (never-shrinking) sequence of characters, where any text insertions are inserted into Text Wall "in-context" and text deletions are ignored.
+- _A versioned Text Wall,_ which is an ever-growing (never-shrinking) sequence of characters, where any text insertions are inserted into Text Wall "in-context" and text deletions ignored.
 This is probably best represented by a [persistent rope-like data structure][rope-wiki].
-- _A strictly linear history of Text Wall,_ which sequence of revision ids and the corresponding interval(s) of inserted text.
+- _A strictly linear history of Text Wall,_ which is a sequence of revision ids and the corresponding interval(s) of inserted text.
 This will be used for computing the index position w.r.t the latest revision of Text Wall, given an index w.r.t a past version of the wall.
 - _A mask on Text Wall,_ which represents the actual buffer contents.
 A mask is